The Commonplace

 0.5

 The study used a quantitative, explanatory, cross-sectional design and employed multiple regression and moderation analyses to assess relationships among algorithmic credit systems, human capability, institutional design, and financial-wellbeing outcomes.
-Other positive high research design / analytic methods
+Other positive research design / analytic methods

 n=400